$0 Ontario Foster Care Quick-Start Checklist

 Your Rights as a Kinship Caregiver

-If you have cared for the child continuously for at least six months before a court hearing, Section 79 of the CYFSA entitles you to notice of those proceedings and the right to be present.
+If you have cared for the child continuously for the six months immediately preceding a court hearing, Section 79 of the CYFSA entitles you to notice of the hearing and the right to be present.
 You can also apply to become a full party to the case — a right that is increasingly recognized by Ontario courts, particularly in kinship and foster-to-adopt situations.

 The Ontario Court of Appeal has affirmed that long-term kinship caregivers, especially in "foster-to-adopt" scenarios, should be granted party status when they are in the best position to speak to the child's daily needs and best interests.